IgniteUI/igniteui-docfx/en/components/grid_search.md

 }
 ```

 Great, and now let's prepare for the search API of our Data Grid!
-We can create a few of properties, which can be used for storing the currently searched text and whether the search is case sensitive and/or by an exact match.
+We can create a few properties, which can be used for storing the currently searched text and whether the search is case sensitive and/or by an exact match.

 ```typescript
 // searchgrid.component.ts